-With their store located in Stack’s creative social hub, the event took place only a stones-throw away.
-The company got locals to model their ethical and sustainable items from sweaters to scarves and even Elvis and Kresse firehose belts.
+With their store located in Stack’s creative social hub, the event took place only a stone’s-throw away.
+Locals modelled their ethical and sustainable items from sweaters to scarves and Elvis and Kresse firehose belts.

-Uncaptive joined with fellow northern and fur-free brand Lulu Bella and took notes from them on how to improve in future fashion shows which they are looking forward to already.
+Uncaptive joined with fur-free brand Lulu Bella and took notes on how to improve in future fashion shows.
 Itala Periotto, co-founder of Uncaptive said: “It was definitely a new experience for us; we’ve never done it before.
 It’s something I think we should do more often.
 It was just nice to be in touch with the customers and showcase the collection.”

 Uncaptive was set up online around two years ago.
 Founders Itala Periotto and Declan Hill then branched out to markets and fairs.
 Their shop at Stack only opened three months ago and products have been added slowly.